 The state also specifies that “good hygiene should be practised”.

 There are no restrictions on travel within South Australia.

 The Western Australian government has opened up cafes and licensed venues, including pubs, bars and restaurants, allowing up to 20 people to dine-in.
 Again, venues must allow for the one-person-per-four-square-metre rule.

 Customers must be seated while eating and drinking, and alcohol may only be served with a meal.

-As of May 29, regional travel exemptions will be relaxed, with some exceptions,
+Since May 29, regional travel exemptions have been relaxed, with some exceptions.

 Australian Capital Territory